Annual Report for an Estonian Company

 Number of employees 50 people 24 people

-Also, verification of the annual report is mandatory for accounting subjects, in whose annual reports at least one of the indicators of the financial year exceeds the following conditions:
+Also, verification of the small business annual report is mandatory for accounting subjects, in whose annual reports at least one of the indicators of the financial year exceeds the following conditions:

 Condition Audit Inspection